clj-commons/pomegranate/README.md

 The arguments to `add-dependencies` look like Leiningen-style notation, and they are.

+## Status of Aether support

+Pomegranate is being used by [Leiningen v2.x](http://leiningen.org) as its sole dependency resolution library.
+This has prompted rapid maturation of the scope and quality of Aether support.
+That said, specific API points remain subject to change as we find the right abstractions and conventions.

+#### Supported features

+* dependency resolution
+** common dependency graph/hierarchy manipulation ops
+* local installation
+* remote deployment
+* repository authentication for all of the above
+* HTTP proxy configuration
+* offline mode
+* transfer listeners (with a sane Clojure fn veneer)

+#### Not there yet

+* repository listeners
+* mirror support
+* options to retrieve a single artifact (e.g. for obtaining source/javadoc)
+* tests; there's halfway decent coverage, but nowhere near the kind of comprehensive combinatorial testing that maven dependency resolution demands

 ## Need Help?

 Ping `cemerick` on freenode irc or twitter if you have questions